rathishTharusha/email-spam-classifier/README.markdown

 5. Open a pull request.

 Ideas for contributions:
-- Add deep learning models (e.g., LSTM, BERT).
+- Implement the Streamlit app (`app.py`) with confidence scores or batch processing.
-- Enhance the Streamlit app with confidence scores or batch processing.
+- Add deep learning models (e.g., LSTM, BERT) for higher accuracy.
-- Improve preprocessing (e.g., use word embeddings like Word2Vec).
+- Enhance preprocessing with word embeddings (e.g., Word2Vec, GloVe).
-- Add more visualizations (e.g., ROC curve).
+- Add visualizations like ROC curves or word clouds.

 Please follow the code style in `spam_classifier_model.py` and include tests for new features.